 The associated Hello World projects have also been updated to reflect changes.
 An additional project has been added demonstrating the new UI capabilities.
 Comments, licensing and formating on existing files have not been updated, and may be missing from the newest files.

-An implementation of all changes can be reviewed in the Seagull application and its source code, which is a basic and rugged cell automata simulator according to Conway's 'Game of Life' ruleset.
-It is presently Windows-only, and runs natively, relying solely on the existing operating system and the ZDK wrapper, and thus weighs in at a sleek 117 kiB, zipped.
+An implementation of all changes can be reviewed in the Seagull application and its source code, which is a very basic cell automata simulator according to Conway's 'Game of Life' ruleset.
+It is presently Windows-only, and runs natively, relying solely on the existing operating system and the ZDK wrapper, and thus weighs in at a sleek 117 KiB, zipped.
 Seagull has basic functionality, and may be upgraded with new features as part of further functional demonstrations for ZDK, but will be kept updated to reflect changes to existing codebases.